a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

     bcrypt.init_app(app)
     return app{{< /highlight >}}

-We are using the [application factory pattern](http://flask.pocoo.org/docs/0.12/patterns/appfactories/) to create instances of our app.
+We are using the <a href="http://flask.pocoo.org/docs/0.12/patterns/appfactories/" target="_blank">application factory pattern</a> to create instances of our app.
 This makes creating different versions of our application with different settings simple, just provide the type of environment you wish to use as the `config_name` parameter to the `create_app` function.
 This value retrieves the configuration settings using the `get_config` function we created in `config.py`.

 After creating the Flask app and applying the config settings, we initialize the extension objects (`cors`, `db`, `migrate`, `bcrypt`) by calling each object's `init_app` method with the newly-created Flask app.
 By doing this, no application-specific state is stored on the extension object, so one extension object can be used for multiple apps.